jamel/dbf/README.md

 ## dbf-reader

-Maven artifact is available from maven central repocitor.
+Maven artifact is available from maven central repository.
 Just add dependency in your pom.xml:

 ```xml
 <dependency>